Suggested links

 Sense of Pride and Purpose

-Working can help you feel a sense of accomplishment and improve your self-esteem and confidence.
+Working can help you feel accomplished and improve your self-esteem and confidence.
 It can be especially rewarding to succeed in your career while also managing the challenges of addiction recovery.

 Getting hired is a significant milestone in the recovery process, but staying employed can be even more difficult.
 Here are some strategies that can help you hold down your new job when you’re in recovery: